Catamaran Charter Greece

 Catamarans are the fastest growing type of charter yacht at the moment and once you've sailed on one it's easy to see why.
 A catamaran charter Greece can take you to a multitude of beautiful destinations, from the Ionian to the Aegean, across thousands of years of civilisation and some seriously spectacular scenery.

-Types of Catamarans Available For Rent Or Charter In Greece:
+Types of Catamarans Available For Charter In Greece:

 Catamarans: Luxury catamarans are stable and spacious, with quick sailing performance, and have been gaining in popularity in recent years.
 Better for larger groups, they have lots of room for water toys, and are big enough for a little privacy.
 A catamaran charter is easy and comfortable for novices not used to heeling and are loved by families due to their extra space when compared to a monohull sailing yacht.
 Typically far more luxurious than a sailboat the larger catamarans have en suite toilets and showers in the cabin as well as ample entertaining space in the saloon and on deck.

 Power Catamaran: These motor boat catamarans are relatively new, but have also been gaining in popularity as the two hulls keep the boat more stable when compared to a monohull.
 The wider beam also means more deck space and as they don't have sails or a mast, they have a lot more space on deck than a sailing catamaran rental or monohull.
 For a luxury catamaran charter, consider taking a crewed catamaran charter sailing vacation with an experienced captain.

 Let's look at five sailing areas where you can enjoy the best a Greece yacht charter has to offer.